 The camps were all wonderful and very comfortable, the food tasted delicious.

-For the first time on this trip I had the CANON EOS 5DS R with me.
-In addition, I also had the EOS7D Mk II and the Sony Alpha 7R with Metabones adapter with me.
+For the first time, I had the CANON EOS 5DS R with me on this trip.
+In addition, I also used the EOS7D Mk II and the Sony Alpha 7R with Metabones adapter.
 The Sony 7R was almost exclusively equipped with the Canon 16-35 f4L.
-On the other bodies I mainly used the 400 f2.8L IS and the Sigma 150-600 f5.0-6.3 Sport lenses.
+With the other bodies, I mainly used the 400 f2.8L IS and the Sigma 150-600 f5.0-6.3 Sport lenses.
 Also available were the 70-200 f2.8L IS II, the 50mm f1.4 and the 1.4x and 2.0x converter.
 Spread over 3 backpacks, the equipment barely met the SWISS hand baggage limit of 8kg (well, not quite, but thank God the lady at the check-in in Düsseldorf turned a blind eye - the hand baggage was actually weighed).

 The picture quality of the 5DS R is extremely impressive.
-So impressive that this time 80% of all pictures were taken with it.
-The very high resolution allows for the cropping of parts without any significant loss of quality during post-processing.
+So impressive, that I took about 80% of all pictures with it.
+The very high resolution allows during post-processing a significant cropping of an image without visible loss of quality.
 Even if a portrait format picture is cut out of a landscape photo, it still retains a resolution of 22 megapixels, which easily allows large format prints.
 In total, I took nearly 6000 photos this time.